How Christian Recovery Programs Differ From Other Rehabs

 For many graduates it may be a good idea to continue seeing a Christian counselor.
 Christian halfway houses also offer a great opportunity to start over in a new area, but with the guiding assistance of a fellowship of believers.

-Utilizing the support group within the religious community that was developed while attending church and other spiritual functions is a huge benefit that ties positive likeminded Christian people together long after leaving treatment.
+Utilizing the support group within the religious community that was developed while attending church and other spiritual functions is a huge benefit that ties positive likeminded Christian people together long after leaving residential programs.

 One sign of a good church fit will be their receptiveness to helping you continue your biblical education, and their ability to not condemn you or judge you from your past.